 Treating faecal impaction

-Doctors usually treat impaction by moistening and softening the poo with an enema or suppositories.
-It is very important that you use enemas carefully and only as prescribed by your doctor or nurse.
+Doctors and nurses usually treat impaction by moistening and softening the poo with an enema or suppositories.
+It is very important that you use enemas carefully and only as prescribed by your doctor.
 Too many enemas can damage the bowel.

-If the enema doesn't move the poo, a trained nurse or doctor might need to physically remove it from your back passage.
+If the enema doesn't move the poo, a trained nurse or doctor might need to physically remove the hard poo from your back passage.
+You should not do this yourself.
 Understandably, you may find this procedure uncomfortable and embarrassing.
 But it is very important to clear the bowel.